-- 8.17 Fully describe the characteristics of the noise and vibration sources that would be emitted when carrying out the activity (point source and general emissions).
-Noise and vibration emissions (including fugitive sources) that may occur during construction, commissioning, operation and closure should be described. - 8.18 Predict the impacts of the noise emissions from the activity on the environmental values of the receiving environment, with reference to sensitive receptors, using recognised quality assured methods.
-Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: - (a) activity's consistency with the objectives - (b) cumulative impact of the noise with other known emissions of noise associated with existing development and possible future development (as described by approved plans) - (c) potential impacts of any low-frequency (<200 Hz) noise emissions. - 8.19 Describe how the proposed activity would be managed to be consistent with best practice environmental management for the activity.
-Where a government plan is
+- 8.19 Predict the impacts of the noise emissions from the activity on the environmental values of the receiving environment, with reference to sensitive receptors, using recognised quality assured methods.
+Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: - (a) activity's consistency with the objectives

+(b) cumulative impact of the noise with other known emissions of noise associated with existing development and possible future development (as described by approved plans)

-- relevant to the activity, or the site where the activity is proposed, describe the activity's consistency with that plan. - 8.20 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
+- (c) potential impacts of any low-frequency (<200 Hz) noise emissions. - 8.20 Describe how the proposed activity would be managed to be consistent with best practice environmental management for the activity.
+Where a government plan is relevant to the activity, or the site where the activity is proposed, describe the activity's consistency with that plan. - 8.21 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.